kurtespinosa/kurtespinosa.github.io/_pages/about.md

     <img src="{{ site.baseurl }}/assets/img/profile.jpg">
 </figure>
 {:/}
  Everytime we describe a concept or communicate our ideas we use terms (i.e. words or phrases).
-Can we develop algorithms to automatically discover and learn representations of terms across domains (i.e scientific literature, social media, newswires, etc)?
-How do we represent larger structures of meaning (i.e. sentences as composition of terms)?
+Can we develop algorithms to automatically discover and learn representations of terms across domains (i.e. scientific literature, social media, newswires, etc)?
+For example, the terms "boozer", "alcoholic", "suffering from alcohol dependency" all point to the same concept.
+How do we represent larger structures of meaning (e.g. sentences as composition of terms)?

  These are the main questions I would like to answer in my research.
 This will have an impact in many natural language processing tasks such as summarisation, question-answering, recognizing entailment, etc.